Navigating Healthcare Together

 SCH Community Forum Q&A - 9/16/24

-Thank you to the over 3,000 people who tuned in for South County Health's recent organizational update!
+Thank you to the over 3,000 people who tuned in for South County Health's organizational update in September!
 With over 100 questions submitted in advance, the event was a valuable opportunity to hear directly from our Board Chair and members of our Executive Leadership Team on the state of healthcare in Rhode Island.

 If you missed the live session or would like to watch again, the full recording is now available below.